 Meet Dr. Heather Bense

-In addition to providing clinical supervision, consultation, and professional presentations I have extensive clinical experience working in various settings with a wide variety of populations as a clinical social worker.
-I have experience working with many clinical concerns, including: depression, mood dysregulation, decision-making issues, anxiety, obsessions and phobias, self-harm, self-esteem, traumatic stress, family conflict and relationship issues, sibling rivalry, bereavement and grief, environmental stressors, and challenges specific to the LGBTQ+ community.
+In addition to providing clinical supervision, consultation, and professional presentations I have worked in a variety of settings and with all types of people as a clinical social worker.
+I have helped individuals dealing with many clinical concerns, including: depression, mood dysregulation, decision-making issues, anxiety, obsessions and phobias, traumatic stress, family conflict, bereavement, environmental stressors, and challenges specific to the LGBTQIA+ community.

-My clinical work focuses in particular on the following approaches include: Cognitive Behavioral Therapy, Family Systems Approaches, Narrative Therapy, Relational Therapy, Anti-oppressive and intersectional perspectives, Solution Focused and Strengths Based Therapies, Eye Movement Desensitization and Reprocessing (EMDR), and Psychodynamic theories of counseling
+My clinical work focuses in particular on the following approaches include: Cognitive Behavioral Therapy, Family Systems Approaches, Narrative Therapy, Relational Therapy, Anti-oppressive and intersectional perspectives, Solution Focused and Strengths Based Therapies, and Psychodynamic theories of counseling.
+I am a certified in Eye Movement Desensitization and Reprocessing (EMDR).

-Beyond my clinical experience I am also an adjunct instructor, have experience in human service program management, and volunteer as part of New Jersey’s Traumatic Loss Coalition (TLC) and Disaster Relief Crisis Counselors (DRCC).
+I am also an adjunct instructor, have worked in human service program and college counseling management, and volunteer as part of New Jersey’s Traumatic Loss Coalition (TLC).
 I believe in bringing insights from these experiences into my clinical and supervisory relationships, as they offer a richness and context to those discussions.

 Meet Meghan Privitello